Fourth Stimulus Check: Will You Get Another Relief Payment?

 $2,000 monthly payments until the pandemic is over. https://t.co/6tuia6prFJ

-— Ilhan Omar (@IlhanMN) January 28, 2021READ MORE: Is Dogecoin A Good Investment?
-Expert Suggests Avoiding Controversial Cryptocurrency Market
+— Ilhan Omar (@IlhanMN) January 28, 2021READ MORE: Child Tax Credit: When Do Your Monthly Checks Start?

 A May 17 letter from members of the House Ways and Means Committee renewed the pushed-for additional stimulus.
 “The ARP’s $1,400 checks alone will keep 11 million people out of poverty this year, with UI (unemployment insurance) expansion and other provisions in the bill accounting for the another five million.
 A fourth and fifth check could keep an additional 12 million out of poverty.
 Combined with the effects of the ARP, direct payments could reduce the number in poverty in 2021 from 44 million to 16 million.”